NathanielSlw/fullname2username/README.md

 - Optionally saves individual files per username format
 - Validates requested formats before generation
 - Lists all available formats with descriptions
+- Can append a domain to each username
 - Simple, fast, and requires only Python 3